Danny-Wits/flappyBird-Processing-Java/README.md

 - Simple and intuitive controls
 - Endless gameplay with increasing difficulty
 - Scoring system to track the number of pipes passed
-- Animated bird and pipes for visual appeal
-- Sound effects for jumping and scoring

 ## Prerequisites